charming-art/api/docs/charming-dom.md

 SVG = cm.SVG;
 ```

-Use _svg.tagName_ to create an element:
+Use _SVG.tagName_ to create an element:

 ```js
 SVG.svg(); // Create a svg element.